gabada/Sprint-Challenge-React-Smurfs/README.md

-- [ ] Mention three tools we can use to make AJAX requests.
+- [X] Mention three tools we can use to make AJAX requests.

+three tools that we can use to make AJAX requests are Promise, then, and catch.

 ## Project Set Up